Keep Up With Us

 Forego the stress of cooking a big meal for the whole family and eat out at one of many restaurants in Breckenridge providing holiday dining.
 Most restaurants are open for Christmas Eve, Christmas and New Years Eve, but may have a separate fee for holiday dinners.
 Be sure to make reservations or start early because tables may fill up.
 The local grocery stores also offer holiday dinners for pick-up if you’re looking for a tasty stay-in option with minimum prep.
-On New Year’s Eve, check out Aurum restaurant for a romantic dinner celebration to start your night on the town.

-Christmas Eve Services
+Christmas Eve Services:

-St. John The Baptist Episcopal Church
+St. John The Baptist Episcopal Church, 100 S. French St.

 St. Mary’s Catholic Church

-The Church at Agape Outpost
+The Church at Agape Outpost, 15404 Colorado HWY 9

 Scenic Sleigh Rides

-If you are looking for an experience you’ll never forget, take a scenic sleigh ride through shimmering snow!
+If you’re looking for an experience you’ll never forget, take a scenic sleigh ride through shimmering snow!
 Choose a Hot Cocoa sleigh ride for a group experience that includes entertainment, a dinner and sleigh ride combo, or book a “one-horse open sleigh” ride for a more private or romantic mountain experience.

 Nordic Snowcat Adventures

 Join the Breck Nordic Center’s fun loving staff and its state of the art Prinoth Snowcat designed by Pininfarina in Italy.
-It features a heated, 8 passenger all glass cabin so you can experience historic Legend forests in heated comfort with a stop for s’mores and hot chocolate at one of our destination huts.
+It features a heated, 8 passenger all glass cabin so you can experience historic Legend forests in heated comfort with a stop for s’mores and hot chocolate at one of their destination huts.

 Bring your sled and some hot cocoa to Carter Park sledding hill located at the end of south High St. The hill is free and open to the public, and is the perfect activity for all ages!

-Discover more winter activities in Breckenridge.
+Discover more winter activities in Breckenridge!